Court Dismisses Nnamdi Kanu’s N1bn Rights Suit against FG

 Alex Enumah in Abuja

-Justice James Omotosho of a Federal High Court, Abuja, on Monday dismissed the N1 billion fundamental rights suit brought by the detained leader of the proscribed Indigenous People of Biafra (IPOB), Nnamdi Kanu, against the Federal Government and the Department of State Services (DSS).
+Justice James Omotosho of a Federal High Court, Abuja, yesterday, dismissed the N1 billion fundamental rights suit brought by the detained leader of the Indigenous People of Biafra (IPOB), Nnamdi Kanu, against the federal government and the Department of State Service (DSS).

-Delivering judgment in the suit marked: FHC/ABJ/CS/1633/2023, the court held that the claims that Kanu was denied unhindered access to his lawyers by the operatives of the DSS and that the officials eavesdropped on his conversations with his lawyers in the preparation of his defence could not be established.
+Delivering judgement in the suit marked: FHC/ABJ/CS/1633/2023, the court held that the claims, that Kanu was denied unhindered access to his lawyers by the operatives of the DSS and that the officials eavesdropped on his conversations with his lawyers in the preparation of his defence, could not be established.

 “It is mere assertion without any iota of proof by the applicant and court of record can’t act on mere assertion” the court held, adding that the complaint of unfair hearing in his criminal case doesn’t arise as he was entitled to rights as provided for in chapter 4 of the Constitution of the Federal Republic of Nigeria 1999 (as amended).

-The IPOB leader through his lawyer, Aloy Ejimakor, had sued the Federal Republic of Nigeria (FRN), Attorney-General of the Federation (AGF), DSS and its Director General as first to fourth respondents respectively, for allegedly violating his rights as guaranteed by the constitution.
+Kanu had through his lawyer, Aloy Ejimakor, sued the Federal Republic of Nigeria (FRN), Attorney-General of the Federation (AGF), DSS and its Director General as 1st to 4th respondents respectively, for allegedly violating his rights as guaranteed by the constitution.

-Among the reliefs sought in the suit dated and filed December 4, 2023, are; A declaration that the respondents’ act of forcible seizure and photocopying of confidential legal documents pertaining to facilitating the preparation of his defence which were brought to him at the respondents’ detention facility by his lawyers, amounted to denial of his rights to be defended by legal practitioners of his own choice.
+Among the reliefs sought in the suit dated and filed December 4, 2023, were a declaration that the respondents’ act of forcible seizure and photocopying of confidential legal documents pertaining to facilitating the preparation of his defense which were brought to him at the respondents’ detention facility by his lawyers, amounted to denial of his rights to be defended by legal practitioners of his own choice.

 He also sought a declaration that the respondents’ act of preventing his counsel from taking notes of details of counsel’s professional discussions/consultations with him at DSS detention was unlawful.